Dan Butler (Australian footballer): Early life and junior football

-Butler spent his formative years playing football for Lake Wendouree Football Club, a suburb of the Victorian country town of Ballarat.
+Butler spent his formative years playing football for Lake Wendouree Football Club, a community sporting club in the Victorian country town of Ballarat.
+He also played for his school St Patrick’s College in the BAS schools competition.

 In 2014 he played TAC Cup football with the North Ballarat Rebels, kicking nine goals in 13 matches while playing predominately as an outside midfielder.
 In one match he recorded 17 tackles against Oakleigh.
 He also played one senior match with the North Ballarat Roosters in the VFL and represented Victoria's country team at the 2014 AFL Under 18 Championships.

 He attended secondary school at St Patrick's College in Ballarat.
 While at the school he featured in three state championship victories from 2012 to 2014 and was the team's vice-captain in the 2014 season.